Risk factors for nerve pain

 When a nerve is damaged or pinched, these signals misfire and may send pain messages to the brain.
-These signals may also be interrupted, leading to feelings of weakness, numbness, and pins and needles.
+These signals may also be interrupted, leading to feelings of weakness, numbness, and pins-and-needles.

 If nerve compression occurs in the spine, pain may develop in the neck or back, while pain, numbness, weakness, and tingling may radiate into the arms and legs.

-Spinal nerve pain
+Spinal nerve pain risk factors

-- Occupation — People who lift heavy items each day put additional stress on their neck and back.
+- Occupation.
+People who lift heavy items each day put additional stress on their neck and back.

-- Injury —Traumatic injuries from playing sports or being involved in accidents can cause immediate nerve pain, but symptoms may also develop later in life as aging and the normal degenerative processes occur.
+- Injury.
+Traumatic injuries from playing sports or being involved in accidents can cause immediate nerve pain, but symptoms may also develop later in life as aging and the normal degenerative processes occur.